Atlanta: From Railroads to Renaissance

 Roswell: Grand Houses Along the Chattahoochee

+We continue to Kennesaw to visit a private residence with an exceptional collection of Georgia decorative arts, including Georgia silver, Lycett painted porcelain, and the so-called plain style of furniture solidly constructed of local woods, by and for Georgians in the 1800s.
+Several such pieces were included in the 1983 landmark Neat Pieces exhibition at Atlanta History Center and the 2019 Material Georgia exhibition at the Georgia Museum of Art.
+Both exhibitions, and accompanying catalogues, continue to provide far-reaching encouragement to scholarship and connoisseurship of the state’s vernacular furniture.
 We close our time together with a farewell reception at the historic William Root House in nearby Marietta.
-Built in 1845 for William Root, one of Marietta’s earliest merchants and its first druggist, this gracious residence stands as one of the city’s oldest surviving structures.
+Built in 1845 for William Root, one of Marietta’s earliest merchants and its first druggist, this dignified residence stands as one of the city’s oldest surviving structures.
 Carefully restored to its Antebellum appearance and furnished with period antiques, the home now tells the story of daily life for both the Root family and the enslaved people who lived and worked on the property.
-As we gather amid the period gardens and beneath the welcoming portico, we celebrate the discoveries and friendships forged during our exploration of Atlanta’s artistic and architectural legacy, reflecting on a journey that has taken us from railroads to renaissance.
+As we gather amid the restored gardens and beneath the welcoming portico, we celebrate the discoveries and friendships forged during our exploration of Atlanta’s artistic and architectural legacy, reflecting on a journey that has taken us from railroads to renaissance.

 ACCOMMODATIONS